 (3) Interview, Mr. S. Scott, Cochrane, January 1951.
 Mr. Scott lives in the house formerly owned by de la Vergne.
 In 1908 Mr. de la Vergne had the townsite surveyed and constructed a store and post office.
 Mr. L. McDonald, a recent immigrant from the Maritimes, operated them for de la Vergne.
-The Chapman brothers of Cochrane were given the contract to construct a suitable home for the de la Vergne family.
+The Chapman brothers of Cochrane were given the contract to construct a suitable home for the de la Vergne × family.
 A number of lots were sold to the men moving in to work in the quarry and small homes were built for them.
 A great deal of money was invested in machinery for the quarry and facilities were provided for turning out finished stone.
 (4)

 (4) Interviews, Messrs.
 A. Chapman and T. Wearmouth.
 John Clarke came to Glenbow in 1908 and built a dairy farm about three-quarters of a mile west of the store.
 He bought a herd of pure-bred Holstein cows and shipped milk to Calgary.
 Mr. Clarke was also a wealthy American, from New York.
 His father is reputed to have owned a controlling interest in Madison Square Gardens.
-(5)

-(5) Interview, Mr. T. Wearmouth.
+(5) (5) Interview, Mr. T. Wearmouth.

 The Chapman brothers finished the de la Vergne house in 1909.
 It was a frame building and no expense was spared in making it one of the finest in the area.
 Barns and other out-buildings were constructed and Mr. de la Vergne stocked his holdings with cattle and thoroughbred horses.
 A school was built on the townsite as well as several houses for the workers and their families.
-(6)
+(6) (6) Interview, Mr. A. Chapman.
+Mr. Scott reports that the de la Vergne house cost twenty-five thousand dollars to build.
 The Parliament Buildings in Edmonton were under construction at this time and the steelwork and granite base had been finished.
-The contract for the sandstone for the main portion of the building was let to the "Quinlan and Carter Quarry Company".
+The contract for the sandstone .

+for the main portion of the building was let to the "Quinlan and Carter Quarry Company".
 This Company took over the operation of the Glenbow quarry and began to take out and finish the stone for the new building.
 John Quinlan was a Montreal man with considerable experience in sandstone quarrying and Mr. W. Carter was an Edmonton man.
-(7) A great deal of new (7) "Construction of the Parliament Buildings" - a brochure in the Library of the Alberta Legislature.
+(7) A great deal of new (7) "Construction of the Parliament Buildings" - a brochure in the Library of the Alberta Legislature. equipment was installed including diamond cutting saws and gang saws for finishing the stone and derricks for moving the large blocks out of the quarry.